DiDoDiDaDa/Berkastel-scripts-and-more./README.md

 Selling for gold ( NA KT/VK ) $, or exchange for other scripts.
 Bernkastel scripts cracked and more mods. contact on discord DiDoDiDaDa#2168
-Looking for mystik, reaper or ninja, or othes scripts.
+Looking for mystik, reaper, or othes scripts.